Pylons/pyramid/docs/narr/introduction.rst

 Pyramid provides a set of features that are unique among Python web frameworks.
-Others may provide some, but only Pyramid provides them all, in one place, fully documented, and useful *à la carte* without needing to pay for the whole banquet.
+Others may provide some, but only Pyramid provides them all, in one place, fully documented, and *à la carte* without needing to pay for the whole banquet.

 Build single-file applications